Spectral Conditions for the Ingleton Inequality: Preliminaries

-We will rely on the connection between spectral and combinatorial properties of graphs.
+For a subgraph $\Hsf$ of $\Gsf$ denote by $\Xsf_{H}$, $\Ysf_{H}$ and $\Esf_{H}$ the left part, the right part and the edges of $\Hsf$, respectively.
+We use the connection between spectral and combinatorial properties of graphs.
 A central tool is the expander mixing lemma, originally established by Alon and Chung \cite{alon1988explicit} (see also the modern survey of Hoory, Linial, and Wigderson \cite{hoory2006expander} for a standard exposition).
 In this article, we will use the bipartite version of the mixing lemma in the formulation given in \cite{evra2015mixing}.